lovesegfault/nix-config/README.md

 ## structure
 ```
 .
-├── core         # Base-line configurations applicable to all machines
+├── core         # Baseline configurations applicable to all machines
 ├── default.nix  # Attr set of all machines, with groups based on architecture
 ├── dev          # Developer tooling configuration
 ├── hardware     # Hardware-specific configuration